kandanapp/kandan/README.md

 SHUT UP AND LET ME USE IT
 =========================

-## Cloudfuji
-If you're part of the [Cloudfuji Beta](http://cloudfuji.com) you already have access to Kandan with all the enhanced features from the app store.

-Just click launch http://cloudfuji.com/apps/new?app=kandan; you and your team should be all setup.

 ## Cloud Foundry
 You'll need a [Cloud Foundry account](https://my.cloudfoundry.com/signup) and the [vmc gem](https://rubygems.org/gems/vmc) installed.
 Do you `vmc target <cloud foundry host>` and `vmc login`, and then this will get you up and running: